Archive What Time Should Your Child Go to Bed? Bedtime Chart by Age

 Bedtimes can be a tricky subject for parents, as there is no one right answer that works for every child.
 Factors such as age, temperament, and lifestyle all come into play when it comes to determining a bedtime routine.
 However, there are certain age-appropriate bedtimes that can be used as a guideline to ensure your child gets enough rest.
 In this blog, we’ll explore how bedtimes change as children age, discuss the average bedtime by age, and provide examples of appropriate bedtimes by age.

-Bedtimes Change As Children Age
+Bedtimes Change as Children Age

-As children grow and develop, their sleep needs change.
+As children grow and develop, their sleep needs by age change.
 Newborns, for example, may sleep up to 16 hours a day, whereas adolescents may only need 9-10 hours a night.
 As a general rule, younger children require more sleep than older children, as their bodies are still growing and developing.
 Additionally, as children get older, they often become more involved in school and extracurricular activities, which can affect the amount of sleep they get.

-Examples Of Appropriate Bedtimes By Age
+Examples Of Appropriate Bedtimes by Age

 • Infants: 6-8 pm